 Doggy Bags are available at beach entrances.
 Rubbish Bins are provided near the Dog wash station.

-We live at a holiday destination yet some days the mundane takes over and I forget – but then we visit Stumers Creek and a tingly Yippee! creeps up and washes over me like a sneaky wave.
+Sometimes I forget we live at a holiday destination, but then we visit Stumers Creek and that happy holiday feeling washes over me like a wave.

 Do you have an off-leash beach near you?